 Seek counseling online

-Current events are impacting everyone’s wellbeing, and mental-health counseling is even more important during these stressful times.
+Current events impact everyone’s wellbeing, and mental-health counseling is even more important during these stressful times.
 When you ask for help, you still have resources at St. Edward’s.
 The Health and Counseling Center continues to offer virtual visits for students who want to schedule counseling appointments.
 Find out more about the options we’re providing for counseling, telemedicine, an emotional support help line and other resources offered through the Student Assistance Program.

 Use technology to close the distance